n8dogg59/readme-generator/Develop/README.md

   ## Questions
-  If you have further questions please check out my github page at https://github.com/n8dogg59/readme-generator If there are further questions you can email me at imnotgivingmyrealemail@aol.com.org.
+  If you have further questions please check out my github page at https://github.com/n8dogg59 If there are further questions you can email me at imnotgivingmyrealemail@aol.com.org.

+  ## Demonstration
+  To view a demonstration of how this application works please click here.